How does Rest Less make money

 Bermuda

 Beautiful Bermuda is often unfairly overlooked in favour of its close cousin, the Caribbean.
-But, if you’re looking to cruise in June and want to visit a truly dreamy destination, it’s a fantastic choice.
+But, if you’re looking to cruise in June and fancy visiting a truly dreamy destination, it’s a fantastic choice.

 Hurricane season hasn’t hit yet, and the seas are usually calm and favourable.
-And, with average highs of 28° and lows of 23°, the temperatures are pretty much perfect.
-The pale pink beaches are at their loveliest too.
+With average temperatures between 23°C and 28°C, the climate is perfect.

 Tahiti and the French Polynesian

 If you’re happy to travel further (and spend a bit more), Tahiti and the French Polynesian islands are an equally idyllic destination for June.
-In July and August, these tropical islands get very busy – not just with holidaymakers, but wedding guests too.
+In July and August, these tropical islands get very busy – not just with holidaymakers, but also with wedding guests.

 In June, however, you can enjoy a much more intimate experience – and the landscapes are stunning at this time of year.
 Plus, June marks the beginning of the dry season, so it’s much less likely to rain.